Claire56/ruhusa/docs/architecture.md

 Protected side effect
 ```

-Agent intelligence may determine what to attempt.
-Trusted deterministic authorization
-determines what may execute.
+> **Agent intelligence may determine what to attempt.
+Trusted deterministic authorization determines what may execute.**

-As Ruhusa evolves, the framework extends that principle from isolated tool calls toward
-preservation of legitimate authority across the full workflow that produced them.